Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_02_declaring_data/mat.md

 6. **Constants** use `const` keyword (can't be changed)

 7. **Type casting** converts between types (may lose data)

+---

+## Closing Story

+Tian closed his laptop with a satisfied grin.
+"Kuya, I finally understand why C++ needs data types!
+It's like labeling boxes in a warehouse - you need to know what's inside to handle it properly."

+Kuya Miguel nodded approvingly.
+"Exactly!
+JavaScript is like throwing everything into one big box.
+C++ is more organized - int for counting, double for money calculations, string for names.
+Each has its purpose."

+"What's next?"
+Tian asked, already opening his notes.

+"Now that you know how to store data, you need to learn how to manipulate it.
+Operators are the tools that let you calculate, compare, and transform your data."

+Tian's eyes lit up.
+"Like doing math operations and checking if someone passed an exam?"

+"Precisely.
+Get ready to build some real logic!"

 **Next Lesson Preview:**
 In Lesson 3, you'll learn about **operators** - the tools that let you perform calculations, compare values, and make logical decisions.
 You'll discover how to build expressions and manipulate your variables!